Cranberry & Walnut Stuffed Turkey Roulades (Sous Vide)

-Thanksgiving and Christmas are both within the next 60 days.
+Thanksgiving & Christmas are both upon us.
 This is a time when folks from all over America are getting their holiday recipes ready so they can impress friends and family with amazing holiday dishes.
 The single universal dish served in most American households during Thanksgiving is turkey cooked one way or another.
 There is nothing like a slice of juicy turkey breast to go with all of the yummy and festive side dishes.
 But the one problem cooks encounter with turkey, is that the breast meat can easily become dry if over-cooked, even by a little bit.
 The solution… Sous Vide!

 Before we get started, one of our affiliates is offering an online sous vide video course with some amazing holiday recipes.
 You can take it here>>> Amazing Foods Made Easy.
 This tutorial of 45+ short videos will cover all of your Thanksgiving recipe questions including side dishes, desserts, infused drinks, condiments and instructions on how to prepare an entire turkey via the sous vide method.
 Please check them out.